CuriousNeuralNerd/CuriousNeuralNerd/README.md

 🎓 **Expected Ph.D.
 Completion**: 2027
 🧠 **Research Focus**: Applied AI, Behavioral Biometrics, Medical Imaging, Computer Vision

-When I'm not pushing the boundaries of AI, you'll find me spending quality time with my wife and son, crushing workouts 💪, strategizing over board games 🎲, or exploring new places ✈️.
+When I'm not pushing the boundaries of AI, you'll find me spending quality time with my wife and son, hitting the gym 💪, strategizing over board games 🎲, or exploring new places ✈️.

 ---